codercowboy/mincomixsite/README.md

 # Contributing To The Project

-If you'd like to contribute to the project.
-Great.
-[Fork the repo](https://help.github.com/articles/fork-a-repo/) and send me [Pull Requests](https://help.github.com/articles/about-pull-requests/) or just [email me](jason@onejasonforsale.com) your changed files.
+If you'd like to contribute to the project, great!
+[Fork the repo](https://help.github.com/articles/fork-a-repo/) and send me [pull requests](https://help.github.com/articles/about-pull-requests/) or just [email me](jason@onejasonforsale.com) your changed files.
 I'll happily give you credit here.

 Some ideas for contributing